-The WCET SANsational Award Committee, comprised of Jeannie Yockey-Fine of NC-SARA, Sharyl Thompson of HER Consulting, Cheryl Carroll of The University of Virginia (a 2019 WCET SANsational award winner), and Sarah Cheverton (a 2019 WCET SANsational award winner) will review all nominations and select the recipients.
+The WCET SANsational Award Committee, comprised of Jeannie Yockey-Fine of NC-SARA, Sharyl Thompson of HER Consulting, Cheryl Carroll of The University of Virginia (a 2019 WCET SANsational award winner), and Brandie Elliott of University of Missouri, Kansas City (a 2020 WCET SANsational award winner) will review all nominations and select the recipients.
 The WCET SANsational Award Committee may grant a maximum of three awards per topic and reserves the right to grant fewer than three awards per topic.